EMERGE: Enhancing Multimodal Electronic Health Records Predictive Modeling with Retrieval-Augmented Generation: Experimental Results and Analysis

 \subsection{Experimental Results}

-The performance of our \modelname{} framework on in-hospital mortality and 30-day readmission prediction tasks on the MIMIC-III dataset is summarized in Table~\ref{tab:overall_performance_table}. \modelname{} consistently outperforms the baseline models, indicating its superior practical applicability in real-world clinical settings.
+The performance of our \modelname{} framework on in-hospital mortality and 30-day readmission prediction tasks on the MIMIC-III and MIMIC-IV datasets is summarized in Table~\ref{tab:overall_performance_table}. \modelname{} consistently outperforms the baseline models, indicating its superior practical applicability in real-world clinical settings.